conservationtechlab/camml/README.md

 the time.
 All instructions will assume you're using a Linux operating system.

-To setup and use MegaDetector you'll need [Anaconda](https://www.anaconda.com/products/individual).
+To set up and use MegaDetector you'll need [Anaconda](https://www.anaconda.com/products/individual).
 Anaconda (installation instructions above) is used to create self contained environment where you can install specific packages and dependencies